 Most of the aptitude test sponsors have waived rescheduling fees so it won't hurt to go ahead and reschedule your test, but you want to check to make sure they have waived those fees just in case.
 We are all assuming the testing sites will reopen this summer.
 If so, they will do their best to open additional test dates to accommodate all test takers.
 Test sites are already thinking about safety measures for when they re-open.
 A few tests are now offering remote options (see below).
 For those that don't, those programs are contemplating how they will run admissions without tests if testing centers cannot open before fall.

 For those with an April LSAT that was canceled, you have the option of taking the LSATflex.

 The new Physician Assistant aptitude test--the PA-CAT--(if you even need it) is available remotely starting May 1st.

 The MCAT does not have remote options, but will work to add test dates.
 Rescheduling fees have been dropped.

 Information on scheduling/rescheduling the PCAT is available through PearsonVue.
 No remote test is available.

 As you know, Purdue remains open during this time, but we are adapting our services as needed to prevent the spread of infection.

 Please continue to make appointments through BoilerConnect.
-Until further notice, the advisor your appointment is with will contact you via email ahead of the appointment to establish the best way to meet (phone or WebEx).
-We are always happy to answer questions over email as well: email@example.com
+Until further notice, the advisor your appointment is with will contact you via email ahead of the appointment to establish the best way to meet (WebEx, Zoom, Teams, or phone).
+We are always happy to answer questions over email as well: firstname.lastname@example.org